 Concerned About Ignoring a Subpoena?
 Contact West Palm Beach Defense Attorney Brian Gabriel

 If you’ve been served with a subpoena or court summons of any kind, it’s important that you get in touch with an experienced criminal defense lawyer to discuss your next steps.
 For legal assistance, look no further than The Law Office of Gabriel & Gabriel.
-By seeking the help of an attorney like Brian Gabriel, you may be better equipped with the knowledge and understanding of what you can expect and whether or not you must oblige to a request.
-Brian Gabriel takes a client-centered approach that will help make the legal process as painless as possible.
+By seeking the help of a criminal defense attorney like Brian Gabriel, you may be better equipped with the knowledge and understanding of what you can expect and whether or not you must oblige to a request.

 Attorney Brian Gabriel has served the community of West Palm Beach for more than 30 years as a criminal defense attorney.
 He understands the complexities that are often involved with subpoenas and can help protect your rights.
-After being issued a subpoena, you can be assured that you’re in good hands.
 Call (561) 622-5575 or complete a contact form for a free consultation.